azyablov/crafting_srl_zabbix_template/README.md

 ## Advanced preprocessing of hieranhical and dynamic JSON entities

-This secition describes advanced preprocessing of retrieved JSON data with hierahical and dynamic entities.
+This section describes advanced preprocessing of retrieved JSON data with hierarchical and dynamic entities.
 For the sake of example LLDP interface neighbors will be considered.
-We will discover all LLDP neighbours per interfaces and track uptime.
+We will discover all LLDP neighbors per interfaces and track uptime.
-In conternaer lab environment we have single bridge where all mgmt interfaces of SRL containers attached, which makes our excercise even more interesting and prepresentative.
+In containerlab environment we have single bridge where all mgmt interfaces of SRL containers attached, which makes our exercise even more interesting and representative.
 By retrieving JSON by using the following RPC request built in accordance with LLDP YANG model
 ```json
 {
   "jsonrpc": "2.0",